aminda007/cv_parser/README.md

 By running this program, you will be able to produce a Latex file with these results filed by resume email and will also have a total score at the bottom.

 Created by: Sara Adkins, Ashley Wong, Jonathan Merrin, Nazli Uzgur for YHacks 2015

+Edited in April 2018 to work in python 3.6